Double machine learning to estimate the effects of multiple treatments and their interactions: Neyman orthogonality score function and variance estimation

 \begin{lemma} The score function of the DML interactive model to estimate the ATE,

 satisfies the Neyman orthogonality condition. \end{lemma}

-In this lemma, the $\theta$ denotes parameter of interest -- ATE between the $b$-th regimen and the $c$-th regimen, $b, c \in {1, ..., D}$.
-The nuisance parameters $\bm{\eta} = (m, g)$ are estimated for both $b$-th and $c$-th regimens.
-Appendix Section 1.4 also proves the Lemma \ref{lemma: IRM score function}.

-Based on this Neyman orthogonal score, Proposition \ref{thm: DML IRM} introduce the the asymptotic normality of the proposed estimator for ATE between two categories of regimen.
+Appendix Section 1.4 proves the Lemma \ref{lemma: IRM score function}.
+In this lemma, $\theta$ denotes the parameter of interest: ATE between the $b$-th regimen and the $c$-th regimen, $b, c \in {1, ..., D}$.
+Note that the Neyman orthogonal score function in this settings presents double robustness \citep{bang2005doubly}.
+Based on this Neyman orthogonal score, Proposition \ref{thm: DML IRM} below introduces the asymptotic normality.

 \begin{proposition}[Asymptotic Normality for DML with multi-valued treatments] Under regularity conditions in the Appendix, the estimator $\hat{\theta}$ satisfies:

 with asymptotic variance

 \end{proposition}